 IPMA recognises excellence in project management research by young researchers (under 35 years of age), established researchers, and teams.
-RMB also recommends outstanding researchers of international repute for its life-time achievement award.
+Research Award Management Board also recommends outstanding researchers of international repute for its life-time Achievement Award.
 The goal of IPMA Research Awards is to promote excellence within the research community.
-Juried prizes awarded at World Congresses.
+Juried prizes are awarded at the IPMA Research Conference .
 Audiences: Candidates and those who value and support these categories of research(ers).
 Benefits: Proven model for researchers to gain visibility within the research community.

 The IPMA Research Awards aim to promote excellent research to enhance project management.
 With these annual awards IPMA recognises recent outstanding contributions to the development of the ﬁeld and profession project management through professionally conducted research.

 Researchers may come from academia, other research institutions or industry.
 Researchers may come from disciplines other than project management but must contribute to the development of project, program management, project-oriented companies or any element named in the ICB – International Competence Baseline.
 The candidates apply with a research project.

 |From right: Aaron Shenhar (IPMA Research Achievement Award Winner 2013), Reinhard Wagner, Martina Huemann|

 The research project must have had at least a duration of one year and must be completed, when the application is handed in.
 Completion of research project may date back to 1.
 January 2013.
 If a researcher (or lead researcher of a team) wins an IPMA Research Award, this person must not apply for the IPMA Research Awards the following three years.